park-peter/lakeflow_jobs_meta/README.md

 ### Pause Status Management

-The `default_pause_status` parameter controls the initial state of jobs with triggers or schedules:
+The `default_pause_status` parameter controls the initial pause state of jobs with triggers or schedules:

 **`default_pause_status=False` (default behavior):**
-- Jobs are created in active state
+- Jobs with continuous/schedule/trigger are created in **active** (UNPAUSED) state
-- Jobs with continuous/schedule/trigger start immediately
+- Jobs will execute according to their defined triggers/schedules
-- Jobs run immediately after creation (unless they have triggers/schedules)
+- Manual (on-demand) jobs are not affected and must be triggered manually

 **`default_pause_status=True`:**
-- Jobs with continuous/schedule/trigger are created in paused state
+- Jobs with continuous/schedule/trigger are created in **paused** (PAUSED) state
-- Jobs do NOT run immediately after creation
+- Jobs will NOT execute automatically until manually unpaused
-- You must manually unpause them or set `pause_status: UNPAUSED` in YAML
+- Manual (on-demand) jobs are not affected and must be triggered manually

 **Explicit `pause_status` in YAML always overrides the default:**
 ```yaml